commonsharp/SurvivalProject-Server/README.md

 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

 # 29/03/2017
+* Better instructions on how to play the game.
+Still need to add the MySQL installation step.
 * The correct KO count is presented once you finish a game.
 * Items are now called cards.
 * Quests: Added experience.
 The total experience of the monster is the damage that was done to the monster / x where x is a random value between 4 and 6.
 Each player gets experience proportional to the damage he has done.